camunda/camunda-modeler/docs/plugins/README.md

 Finally, put the folder into the `plugins` directory relative to your Camunda Modeler installation directory.
 You can now use your plugin!

+### Development Workflow

+When creating a plugin you can place the directory containing your plugin in the aforementioned `plugins` directory.

+Plugins will be loaded on application startup (menu plugins) or reload (style and modeling tool plugins).
+To reload the application, open the developer tools F12 and press CtrlOrCmd+R. This will clear all unsaved diagrams!

 ## Additional Resources